 Acting and Performance Skills 2 explores established methods for preparing and utilising texts, and advances students’ understanding of how to employ experience and imagination to achieve truthfulness in acting.
-They will also engage and experiment with systems of rehearsal that can be employed by actors to generate new texts, imagery, and other performance material.
+You will also engage and experiment with systems of rehearsal that can be employed by actors to generate new texts, imagery, and other performance material.
 Greater awareness of individual and group identity on stage will be developed through ensemble work and experimentation with different performance styles.
 This learning will be supported and enhanced through training in voice and movement techniques.
-Students will also be taught to practice industry-specific norms of professional conduct and behaviour.
+You will also be taught to practice industry-specific norms of professional conduct and behaviour.

 Prior learning requirements

 Available for Study Abroad?
 YES, with permission from module leader

 In this class, you will:

 •take a series of workshops exploring specific acting techniques adapted from a range of theorists.
 LO1, LO4

 • take workshops examining approaches to making theatre through exercises and group rehearsal tasks.
 You will receive feedback and redirection on performance work from an instructor.
 LO2, LO3